kunhwiko/concepts/cloud/aws/E-Container.md

   * API Gateway/Eventbridge: Rest APIs/events can trigger Lambda functions.
   * Kinesis: Lambda functions can trigger data transformations on the fly.
   * DynamoDB/S3: Functions can modify records/objects during read or update operations.
+  * CloudFront: Functions can be used to make custom routing/authentication logic or customize CDN content at the edge.
 ```

 ##### Limitations